quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 ~~~
 {
-    push_id?:number,
+    push_id?:uint64,
-    stream_id?:string, // in case this is logged from a place that does not have access to the push_id
+    stream_id?:uint64, // in case this is logged from a place that does not have access to the push_id

     decision:"claimed"|"abandoned"
 }